-Credentialing recognises the skill of an individual nurse to practise at an advanced level.
+Credentialing offers individual nurses recognition from the RCN for their skill and experience to practise at an advanced level.

 Credentialing allows nurses to gain formal recognition of their level of expertise and skill in their clinical practice, their leadership, their education and their research in a way that is recognisable to colleagues, employers, patients and the public.

 Initially credentialing will be open to nurses who demonstrate that they are working at an advanced level, practise in the NHS or independent sector and are either members or non-members of the RCN.

 The RCN is currently piloting credentialing, and the service will be widely available from spring 2017.

 Following extensive engagement with senior and experienced nurses, educators and advanced practitioners we have agreed that to secure an RCN credential nurses will require;

 *Until December 2020, there will be transitional arrangements in place so that any nurses who don’t currently have a full masters but are undertaking advanced level practice, can apply for the credential on submission of a portfolio.

 Nurses interested in being awarded the credential must demonstrate that they meet these requirements.

 Those who are successful in credentialing will be included on a publicly available directory of Advanced Level Nurse Practitioners (ALNP) nurses, and will receive a badge and certificate.
 To establish and maintain this database there will be a cost for each nurse to be renewed every three years.